Hotel Des InvalidesCurrently Closed

 - Time Required: 02:00 Hrs

-- Tags: Historical Site, Architecture , Specialty Museum, Heritage Building
+- Tags: Historical Site, Architecture , Specialty Museums, Heritage Building

 This historic complex is a history or military lover’s paradise.
 The Sun King ordered the construction of Les Invalides as a retirement home for France’s disabled and impoverished veterans, but this large complex gained fame that far outstripped its noble intentions.
 The military paraded around the Court of Honour.
 A chapel was established, which the residents were to attend daily.
 A separate chapel, the Eglise du Dome, a triumph of French Baroque architecture, was built for the sole use of the royal family.
 On 14th July 1789, it was stormed for muskets and cannons for use against the Bastille the same day.
 Napoleon was entombed here, as were many of France’s other military leaders.
 Over three decades, a museum dedicated to the military was formed.
 Two more museums have been added since, and a doctor’s facility.
 Now too large to simply carry out it’s original purpose, the Invalides works to commemorate France’s wartime history.Make sure to check out the clever miniature reproductions of famous forts in the Relief Maps Museum.